Adventure on the Gunflint Trail

 There are plenty of magical moments to go around.
 When a skier first glides through fresh powder along a ridgeline, high above the deep, narrow lobes of a glacier-cut lake, or a canoeist rounds a bend to see a moose grazing in the cattails, he'll realize why the first residents came — and stayed.

-Trip Tips: Gunflint Trail
+Trip Tips: Gunflint Trail in northeastern Minnesota

 Year-round accommodations: Staying on the Gunflint Trail isn't cheap, though winter stays include access to superb skiing, and summer stays include superb canoeing as well as the usual beach and sports amenities.